notsilentxd/divergence-home-lab/README.md

 # divergence-home-lab
 creating a small home lab in GNS3
 <head> </head> In this project the client has requested the following
-a secure network
+- A secure network
-and internal windows Domain
+- An internal windows Domain
+- An internal Microsft 10 workstation
+- A public webserver
-an internal Microsft 10 workstation a public webserver a public FTP server a LAN network on 10.128.0.0/24
+- A public FTP server
+- A LAN network on 10.128.0.0/24
-A DMZ network on 10.128.10/24
+- A DMZ network on 10.128.10/24
-a Guest network on 10.128.99.0/24
+- A Guest network on 10.128.99.0/24
 </head>